Open to Buy: What It Is, Benefits, and When to Use It

 1. Improved Budget Management

-inventory purchases, retailers can ensure they do not exceed their financial capabilities.
+For inventory purchases, retailers can ensure they do not exceed their financial capabilities.
 This helps prevent overspending on stock, which can tie up valuable capital that could be used for other business needs.
-With OTB, businesses can allocate their budgets more effectively across different product categories, ensuring that each segment receives the necessary investment to meet customer demand.

 2. Enhanced Inventory Control

 One of the primary benefits of OTB is better control over inventory levels.
 By closely monitoring stock and adjusting purchase plans based on actual sales and market trends, retailers can maintain optimal inventory levels.
 This reduces the risk of overstocking, which can lead to increased storage costs and potential markdowns, as well as the danger of stockouts, which can result in lost sales and dissatisfied customers.
-With OTB, businesses can strike the right balance, ensuring they have the right products in the right quantities at the right time.

 3. Improved Cash Flow